 One of the trickiest situations as a parent involves teaching your child about the birds and the bees.
 Sex education is necessary — and especially so in these modern times of sexually-transmitted diseases and other such issues — but most parents will acknowledge that how to teach, and when to begin, is the biggest ‘headache’.
 When this topic should first be introduced might actually surprise you.

-“Discussions about the birds and the bees may start from the time a child is a toddler,” says Karin Goh, Child & Clinical Psychologist, The Center for Psychology.
+“Discussions about the birds and the bees may start from the time a child is a toddler,” says Karin Goh, a child and clinical psychologist at The Center for Psychology.
 “Often times, vague explanations may suffice with toddlers and preschoolers.
 This may begin with a simple lesson of the anatomy, which can then be used as a guide to answer questions about where babies come from.
 Parents may use charts or picture books to explain these to their young ones.
 Likewise may be done with older, school-age children.”

 Start ‘Em Young